 I am a licensed psychologist in New Jersey (USA) and Board Certified in Telemental Health (that is what the BC-TMH credential is after my name).
-I provide counseling and psychotherapy to expats and individuals in many countries via secure, encrypted video platforms that are similar to Facetime and Skype, but unlike Facetime and Skype, are confidential and protect your privacy.
+I provide counseling and psychotherapy to New Jersey residents as well as expats and individuals in many countries via secure, encrypted video platforms that are similar to Facetime and Skype, but unlike Facetime and Skype, are confidential and protect your privacy.
 I have experience working with Christian, Jewish (including Orthodox), Hindu, Jain, Muslim, and Buddhist individuals and families from all over the world.
 I am sensitive to cultural differences and religions and continually learn about cultures and religious practices and how they affect individuals living abroad.
 I feel very privileged to do the work that I do and strive to help individuals, couples, and families find more balance and harmony in their lives.
 I am genuinely interested in the people I work with and in their well-being.

 I use an integrative approach to therapy and am focused on the positives and building upon your strengths.
 It is a positive, optimistic and nonjudgmental orientation.
 I am a warm, motivated, and energetic psychotherapist.